ibm-cloud-docs/account/trustedprofile-fed-tutorial.md

 Marla created narrow conditions that authenticate only the developers on the team that are working in the chatbot test environment.
 Now she can create a policy to give them the [{{site.data.keyword.cloud_notm}} service and platform access they need for the project.

-1. Select **IAM services**.
+1. Select **Access policy**
-2. Select **{{site.data.keyword.containershort}}** from the list of services.
+1. Select **{{site.data.keyword.containershort}}** from the list of services.
+Click **Next**.
-3. Scope the access to the option **Resources based on selected attributes**.
+1. Scope the access to **Specific resources** based on selected attributes.
-4. Select **Resource group**.
+1. Select **Resource group**.
 Marla can select or input the name of the resource group that's created for the chatbot project.
-5. Select Viewer and Reader roles to define the scope of access, and click **Add**.
+1. Select Viewer and Reader roles to define the scope of access, and click **Review**.
+1. Click **Add** to add your policy configuration to your policy summary.
-6. Select **{{site.data.keyword.toneanalyzerfull}}** from the list of services.
+1. Select **{{site.data.keyword.toneanalyzerfull}}** from the list of services.
-7. Scope the access to the option **Resources based on selected attributes**.
+1. Scope the access to **Specific resources** based on selected attributes.
-8. Select **Resource group**.
+1. Select **Resource group**.
 Marla can select or input the name of the resource group that's created for the chatbot project.
-9. Select Viewer and Reader roles to define the scope of access, and click **Add**.
+1. Select Viewer and Reader roles to define the scope of access, and click **Review**.
+1. Click **Add** to add your policy configuration to your policy summary.
-10. Review the profile summary and click **Create**.
+1. Review the profile summary and click **Create**.

 ## Next steps
 {: #iam-federated-next}

 Now that you learned the basics of how to create a trusted profile, you can create the `Chatbot Ops (prod)` trusted profile that gives employees who need broader privileges more access.
 To do so, repeat step 1.
 In step 2.11.a, enter the condition `job-role` equals `dev-lead`.
 Assign this profile Editor and Writer access.
 For more information, see [Creating trusted profiles](/docs/account?topic=account-create-trusted-profile&interface=ui).

+You can also use {{site.data.keyword.cloudaccesstrailshort}} to monitor which federated users and compute resources apply a trusted profile.
+For more information, see [Monitoring login sessions for trusted profiles](/docs/account?topic=account-trusted-profile-monitor).